Acro/flat-transform/README.md

 This library's goal is to transform this flat relation into a structured object simply by declaring the output structure with matching property names of the original relation.

+Function can also be used for creating new properties.
+The arguments of the function should correspond with the properties of the original object.

 ## API

 ### transform.filter(rules, original)